 However, Photoshop is a very powerful application with lots of menus, buttons, and options, and people are often intimidated by it.
 Indeed, there are often many ways to apply the same edit and I’ve seen many photographers use different methods to apply the same effect.
 Newcomers are often put off by the sheer amount of options.

-Because of this, Photoshop allows you to tailor the interface to your needs.
+Because of this, Photoshop allows you to tailor the Workspace to your needs.
 Read on to see how I have set it up for my workflow.

 Go to Window – Workspace and you will find a selection of premade workspaces for use in different editing scenarios.
 If you’re primarily a photographer, you’ll find the “Photography” workspace most suitable.
 I know I did initially.